 If someone’s been making investments for years, and they still have the money to keep making investments, they probably know something about fundraising.

 3. You know a lot more about your market than your investors.
 Take their advice on your specific market with a hefty grain of salt.

 While there are a few investors who specialize in a single market (and I’m talking about a real single market, like Marketing Automation, not a fake single market like Big Data, which is actually just a convenient term for a host of emerging markets), most investors play in multiple spaces.
 As a result, you ought to know more about your market than they do.
 (If you don’t, that is a very bad sign for both you AND your investors).

 If all an investor knows about the market is what they hear (and immediately forget) in your board meetings, he or she isn’t going to be able to offer useful specific advice.
-(General advice, yes, but we’ve covered that topic above).

-And when an investor sends you an email like, “Should we be worried about Company X?” or “Should we be talking with Company Y?”, that’s not your cue to launch into a full-scale pivot.
+And when an investor sends you an email saying, “Should we be worried about Company X?” or “Should we be talking with Company Y?”, that’s not your cue to launch into a full-scale pivot.
 That’s just your investor trying to be helpful, and trying to reassure him or herself that the investment in you isn’t about to blow up.
 Such investors need reassurance, not to be involved in a deep dive.

 The next time you meet with investors, whether in a board meeting or otherwise, note the advice they give, and classify each bit of advice into one of the categories above.
-This ought to help you figure out what to follow up on, and what to gently deflect (and hope gets forgotten by the next board meeting).
+This ought to help you figure out what to follow up on and what to gently deflect (and hope gets forgotten by the next board meeting).